A Global Perspective for Duke Divinity School

 Individual students occasionally have made private arrangements for study abroad.
 This study has most often taken place in England or Scotland, with academic credit usually transferable toward the Duke degree.
 The Divinity School is also strengthening its International Field Education opportunities with summer internships in South Africa, Uganda, Kenya, Mexico, and El Salvador.
 These placements occur in both rural and urban settings.

-Duke Divinity School is in partnership with several international church and academic institutions.
+Duke Divinity School is in partnership with several international churches and academic institutions.
 Through these partnerships, faculty and students from the school and the partner institutions share expertise, experiences, and pray with and for one another.
 The partnership programs afford the opportunity for Duke Divinity School faculty and staff to visit, teach, serve, and learn from the partner institutions, and for their students, faculty, and staff to visit Duke University.

 The involvement of Duke Divinity School with international institutions and cultures has always gone beyond one-way educational opportunities.
 Over the years, faculty, alumnae and alumni, and students have lived and worked in locations abroad, under both ecclesiastical and secular auspices.
 The latest listings include more than one hundred seminary graduates in ministry overseas.